 It’s no secret that work creates stress.
 Deadlines, conflicts with co-workers, unclear expectations from superiors, and long hours away from family are hard for many people to deal with.
-In fact, according to the Anxiety and Depression Association of America (ADAA), 72% of Americans say that workplace stress and anxiety interfere with their lives.
+The Anxiety and Depression Association of America (ADAA) says that 72% of Americans say that workplace stress and anxiety interfere with their lives.
 Job-related stress causes problems that affect work performance, relationships, and quality of life.
-However, many people are afraid to talk to their employers about this problem for fear of the consequences.
-Whether you’re an employee or an employer, maybe it’s time to get these facts out in the open at your workplace and find some real solutions.
+Maybe it’s time to get these facts out in the open at your workplace and find some real solutions.

-40% of employees experience persistent stress or excessive anxiety in their daily lives, but only 9% have been diagnosed with an anxiety disorder.
+40% of employees experience persistent stress or excessive anxiety in their daily lives.
+Only 9% have been diagnosed with an anxiety disorder.

-More than 75% of employees who experience workplace stress say that it carries over to their personal lives.
-This is even more common for men (83%) than women (72%).
+75% of these employees say that workplace stress affects their personal lives, this is more apparent with men (83%) than women (72%).

 The main reasons for work-related stress are: